nasakautsar/pneumonia-analysis/README.md

-# Pneumonia Classification using Deep Learning,
+# Pneumonia Detection from Chest X-Ray using CNN & VGG16

 ## Overview
 This project focuses on classifying chest X-ray images into Normal and Pneumonia using deep learning techniques.